simonbondo/Brainfuck.NET/README.md

 ## Language design

-Brainfuck consists of an instruction pointer, a data pointer, memory and 8 simple instructions.
+Brainfuck consists of an instruction pointer, a data pointer, some amount of memory and 8 simple instructions.

 The instruction pointer starts at `0` and moves forward by `1` after each instruction (with exceptions).
 After the last instruction, the program terminates.